Ngozi-Okonkwo/DigiChic/README.md

 # Welcome to my GitHub profile!

 ## About Me
-Hello!
 I am a budding data analyst with a passion for working with data and deriving insights to drive decision-making.

 While I may not have professional experience yet, I am eager to learn and grow in the field of data analysis.

 ## Skills